gtpedrosa/gtpedrosa.github.io/content/blog/2022-06-12-my-first-openscad-project.md

 //}
 ```

 Note that the model is incomplete.
 I did not model the drawers completely, as I wanted to nail the dimentions and proportions in order to produce a bill of materials that I could purchase and transport easily.
 As a caveat, I was not able to retrieve the final quotes from the 3D model.
 This is something I am willing to explore on another post if I find a solution.
-The ability Ato export the final dimension is a must for any work on the shop and bring this model to life.
+The ability to export the final model dimensions is a must for any work on the shop and bring this project to life.